Bobby Charles “Bobby Charles”

 Bobby Charles

-Another new favorite!
-Bobby Charles’ self-titled debut album is a perfect ride.
-And fans of The Band have no excuse not to track this one down, as it features production work from Rick Danko, keys from Garth Hudson and contributions from Levon Helm, and Dr. John as well!
+Bobby Charles’ self-titled debut album is an easy favorite.
+Fans of The Band have no excuse not to track this one down, as it features production work from Rick Danko, keys from Garth Hudson and contributions from Levon Helm, and Dr. John as well.
 (Check the lineup here).
-Seriously, if you love The Band (s/t) and Music From Big Pink, this is the next record you need.
+If you love The Band (s/t) and Music From Big Pink, this is the next record you need.

 “Small Town Talk”